livecoders/notable-clips/2020-07/README.md

 Here is a collection of notable links from fellow streamers in the community.
-For this first folder since it's the start of this whole thing feel free to add any clips that are from July 2020.
+Feel free to add any clips that are from July 2020.

 - [SiliconOrchid and LaylaCodesIt - DestructoPup shows why her name is so appropriate](https://clips.twitch.tv/GleamingViscousToothCorgiDerp)